-- Remove the wheel trims (if fitted).
-Use the wheel-brace to slacken off wheel nuts on the wheel to be changed. - Position the jack under the axle or at the appropriate jacking point. - Jack up the vehicle until the wheel to be changed is just off the ground. - Remove the wheel nuts and wheel. - Fit the spare wheel (located in the carrier) and reverse the above procedure. - Tighten all nuts equally.
+- Ensure handbrake is fully applied and use wheel chocks if necessary to ensure the vehicle cannot move. - Remove the wheel trims (if fitted).
+Use the wheel-brace to slacken off wheel nuts on the wheel to be changed. - Position the jack under the axle or at the appropriate jacking point. - Jack up the vehicle until the wheel to be changed is just off the ground. - · Remove the wheel nuts and wheel. - Fit the spare wheel (located in the carrier) and reverse the above procedure. - Tighten all nuts equally.